Dame-Dango/STACKtheFlags2020/se/Find the last seen location of where one of the Korovax's staff is at/README.md

 ## Solution

-In KoroVax's [Facebook replica](http://fb.korovax.org), on Ashley's profile, there was mention of a bot called "DAViD".
+In KoroVax's [Facebook replica](http://fb.korovax.org), on Ashley's profile, there was a mention of a bot called "DAViD".

 ![](fb.jpg)